DisasterMan78/c-vpo/README.md

 Install Chromedriver from http://chromedriver.storage.googleapis.com/index.html Be sure to add path to chromedriver file to your PATH variable

+> Be sure to keep Chromedriver up to date with your Chrome version
+> If you get this error it may be due to an out of date Chromedriver
+> `Error: ECONNREFUSED connect ECONNREFUSED 127.0.0.1:50472`

 Clone the repo, then from the project directory run

 `$ npm install`